ankumpetvimala/Elevate-Labs-Kubernetes/README.md

-# DevOps Internship Task 5: Kubernetes Cluster with Minikube
+# Task 5: Kubernetes Cluster with Minikube

 This repository contains my solution for **Task 5** of the DevOps Internship: setting up a Kubernetes cluster using **Minikube** on an AWS **Ubuntu EC2** instance, deploying an **Nginx** application, and exposing it using a **NodePort** service accessible on the EC2 public IP.

 ---

-## 📌 Overview
+## Overview

 - **Kubernetes** set up via **Minikube** on an EC2 Ubuntu instance.
 - Deployed an **Nginx** application with 2 replicas initially.